SpecialNoel/377Final/README.md

 Install

-Use cd to go to folder of this program and type "make" to install the program.
+Use cd to go to folder of this program and type "make" to install the program (NOTE: current Makefile is made for a UMass Edlab machine).
 Once it is installed on your computer, you can type ./tsh_app to get into the shell and use it.

 Commands